gvalkov/python-oneliner/doc/index.rst

            sys.stdout.write(line)
            sys.stdout.write(os.linesep)

-2) Make the following list of *special variables* available in the local namespace of each one-liner:
+2) Makes the following variables available in the local namespace of each one-liner:

    * ``line``, ``L``, ``_``: The current input line.
 Unless the ``-l`` switch is given, the line separatator will be a part of this